Austria and Russian intelligence: Background

-Austria's moved towards official neutrality in the 1950s, with laws only making espionage a crime if directed against Austria.
+Austria moved towards official neutrality in the 1950s, with laws only making espionage a crime if directed against Austria.
 There is also a high concentration of nongovernmental and international organizations in Austria, influencing its attractiveness for foreign intelligence.
 Among others, Vienna is home to the Organization for Security and Co-operation in Europe (OSCE) and one headquarters of the United Nations.
 In addition to embassies, countries may have up to two additional diplomatic missions to the international organisations, giving diplomatic immunity.
 Austria's history as a center of espionage is also due to its location centrally in Europe: during the First Cold War, Austria was a neutral state near the Iron Curtain.
 According to Siegfried Beer, founder of the Austrian Center for Intelligence, Propaganda and Security Studies, "[t]he Austrian government was eager to remain neutral.
 So it developed an atmosphere in which everybody was pretty cosy and profited from each other. [...]
 Espionage was a business.
 It still is.
 It brings a lot of people with a lot of money and a lot of support into the country."
 According to New Statesman, "Russian diplomatic presence in Vienna is abnormally large and its enormous permanent mission to the United Nations is, experts believe, a hub of intelligence activity".

 In 1968 Austria became the first western European country to import Soviet gas.
 Austria grew to a major hub for delivering gas to Italy, Germany and France.
 Austrian companies, especially in the energy sector, have become deeply entwined with Russia; at the end of 2021 Russian companies held $25.5 billion assets in Austria.
 Russia was per 2022 the second largest investor in Austria, after Germany.
 According to an estimate from the Bank for International Settlements, Austrian banks in 2022 were exposed to $17.5 billion in Russian debt.
 Before the 2022 war, Austria got 80% of its natural gas from Russia, while 1/4 of all Russian gas deliveries to the EU flowing through the Austrian Baumgarten hub.

 Cultural ties are also close, with a prominent Russian presence in several Austrian cultural institutions.
 Austria's role in foreign intelligence inspired The Third Man, which was inspired by Austrian journalist Peter Smolka.

 After the Russian annexation of Crimea in 2014, Austria was the first Western country to welcome Putin for a visit.

 Politically, ties between Austria and Russia have been warm and, to some partners, controversial.
 Political ties with the far-right Freedom Party have been particularly close.
 According to The Washington Post, there has been a "revolving door [...] between the highest ranks of the Austrian government and major Russian state companies".
 High-ranking Austrian officials moving to Russian business include former chancellors Wolfgang Schüssel and Christian Kern, who became members of the boards of Lukoil and Russian Railways respectively.
 Additionally, former foreign minister Karin Kneissl joined Rosneft, as well as began writing for RT as an opinion columnist.
 Tensions with the West increased after the Kurz government took office in December 2017.